netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

       # m h dom mon dow user command
       */15 * * * * /bin/sh /absolute/path/to/magento/cron.sh

-Every 15 minutes the DHL extension will collect all orders which are ready for shipping (according to the configuration), create shipments, and transmit them to DHL.
-The automatic mode will not include shipments that require customs declarations.
+Every 15 minutes the DHL extension will collect all domestic orders which are ready for shipping (according to the configuration), create shipments, and transmit them to DHL.
+EU and international shipments are not processed automatically and must be created manually via the order detail page.

 If you want to change the timing for the automatic shipment creation, or you need a better monitoring of the execution, you can install the extension `Aoe_Scheduler`_.